Help and care for your jewellery

 GOLD PLATED

-Gold plating can wear off over time so do not let your jewellery come into contact with nail polish removers, perfume or hairspray.
-Do not wear gold plated jewellery all day, every day, in the swimming pool, or shower.
+Gold plating can wear off over time, do not wear gold plated jewellery all day, every day, in the swimming pool, or shower if you wish it to last a long time.
 Taking this kind of care will ensure you enjoy them for much longer.
-Regularly clean in a mild dishwashing liquid diluted in water.
-Use of a polishing cloth or strong jewellery cleaner is not recommended.
+Clean in a mild dishwashing liquid diluted in water, gently if you’d like to spruce up your jewellery at home.
+Use of a polishing cloth or strong jewellery cleaner is not recommended, due to the nature of plated jewellery.

 SILVER

 Keep silver jewellery away from harsh chemicals like household cleaning fluids as they create abrasions and reduce the lustre of the metal.
 Thoroughly dry your silver jewellery after exposure to water.
-Strong chemicals, sulphur, sweat and perspiration, chlorine and harsh sunlight can tarnish and corrode the brilliant shine you love in your silver.
+Sweat, chlorine (swimming pools) and salt water (swimming in the sea) can tarnish and corrode the surface.
 It's best to store silver in individual, air-tight bags with anti-tarnish properties.
-These types of bags minimise air exposure and maintain shininess and brilliance.
+If you do not have these, then a jewellery box away from the bathroom is best.

 GOLD

 Gold is a soft metal, which makes it susceptible to dings, scratches, and dents.
 Be mindful of your gold rings, pendants, and bracelets while wearing them, and remove them while using tools or anything similar.
-Chlorine is gold’s worst enemy; with repeated exposure, chlorine will weaken your gold’s structure and may eventually lead to it breaking.
+Chlorine can weaken your gold’s structure and may eventually lead to it breaking.
 Make sure to take your jewellery off before getting in a pool or spa.

 Cover or remove while cleaning: household cleaners with acids or abrasives will damage your jewellery’s finish.
 Be sure to use rubber gloves while cleaning (we recommend doing this anyway to protect your skin) or remove your jewellery altogether.
 Put your jewellery on last when getting ready to go out: makeup, perfume, hairspray, and lotions can damage your gold.